mae-su/MMRK-v2/MMRK Docs/hardware/Kiosk Trim.md

 With that in mind, the first version of the kiosk had sheet metal simply glued along its edge.
 As a result, the trim was constantly trying to pull away from the glue.
 It was hand bent, and not bent past a few degrees extra to take care of its elastic deformation.

 ### So what was done different?
-Between this version card swiper and the kiosk, there's a secret third design that was involved to precisely create the bend:
+Between this version card swiper and the kiosk, there's a secret third design involved behind the bend:
 # The sheet metal bender.

+More specifically a sheet metal roller.
+This still exists somewhere around the MILL, no idea where it is.